 To ensure compliance with local and international regulations, and international best practices, a Compliance Committee is in place and consists of senior management from the Auditing, Financial, Human Resources, Personnel, Corporate Affairs, and Legal Affairs Departments.
 The committee convenes on a bi-annual basis to review performance, policies, and procedures, as well as to identify and address any gaps.
 The committee directly reports to the Group's Chairman and engages relevant companies' Managing Directors as needed.
-By the end of 2016 we also established a Sustainability Committee that reports directly to the Compliance Committee the members of the Sustainability Committee are from middle management, their main purpose is to reduce the gap between Top Management and Workforce through updating all policies and procedures to better reflect on operations and to also undertake performance improvement initiatives throughout the organization.
+By the end of 2016 we also established a Sustainability Committee that reports directly to the Compliance Committee.
+The members of the Sustainability Committee are from middle management and their main purpose is to reduce the gap between Top Management and Workforce by updating all policies and procedures to better reflect on operations as well as to undertake performance improvement initiatives throughout the organization.